Mykhailo Hrushevsky: Later life and death

 Back in Ukraine, Hrushevsky was elected to the All-Ukrainian Academy of Sciences and concentrated on academic work.
 Above all, he continued writing his monumental History of Ukraine-Rusʹ.
 In 1929 the historian was elected member of the Academy of Sciences of the Soviet Union.
 Although political conditions prevented his return to public politics, he was caught up in the Stalinist purge of the Ukrainian intelligentsia.
 In 1931, after a long campaign against Hrushevsky in the Soviet press, he was exiled to Moscow, where his health deteriorated due to difficult conditions and persecution.
 Soon after arriving to Moscow, he was arrested due to accusation of being part of a "Ukrainian nationalist centre", but in January 1933 his case was closed, officially due to the scientist's death (possibly a mistake).
-In 1934, while vacationing at the Academy of Sciences resort in Kislovodsk in the Caucasus, he died of sepsis soon after a routine minor surgery at the age of 68.
+In 1934, while vacationing at the Academy of Sciences resort in Kislovodsk in the Caucasus, Hrushevsky died of sepsis soon after a routine minor surgery at the age of 68.
 He was buried at the Baikove Cemetery in Kyiv.

 At the time of his death, Hrushevsky was being shadowed by the Soviet GPU.
 Secret police reports (probably fabricated by the GPU in Ukraine) were sent to Moscow, claiming that had been considering defection to the West, and afterwards the government resolution and approval of his official obituary were published remarkably promptly, as if already prepared: the suspicious circumstances effectively made him a martyr for the Ukrainian cause.

 Following his death, a significant portion of Hrushevsky's personal library and archive was transferred to the custody of the All-Ukrainian Academy of Sciences in Kyiv, though a subset remained with his family and was later acquired by the Ukrainian Catholic University in Lviv.